Uptime Catalyst Facility

 This funder does not have a public application process.

-The Uptime Catalyst Facility does not accept unsolicited applications from organizations.
+The Uptime Catalyst Facility does not accept unsolicited applications from organisations.
 Grant funding is distributed exclusively to rural water service providers that have been contracted through Uptime Global's selection and assessment process.
-Service providers are required to report against standardized metrics to qualify for results-based payments, and all data is subject to independent verification arranged by Uptime Global.
+Service providers are required to report against standardised metrics to qualify for results-based payments, and all data is subject to independent verification arranged by Uptime Global.

 Decision Timeline